Hales hammers 84 as England beat Australia

 Buttler set the tone by striking four fours from the opening over, sent down by Cameron Green, showed his dexterity to twice ramp Kane Richardson over the wicketkeeper's head, and then his wrists of steel to effortlessly whip leg-spinner Mitchell Swepson for consecutive sixes.

-He was out in the 12th over, slicing Nathan Ellis to mid-off, but England's white-ball captain looks to have rediscovered his batting mojo just at the right time.
+He was out in the 12th over, slicing Ellis to mid-off, but England's white-ball captain looks to have rediscovered his batting mojo just at the right time.

 The fluidity with which Buttler played contrasted with Stokes' scratchy knock, as he was out for nine.